SpringboardMentor1024/water-quality-monitor/frontend/Readme.md

 # Water Quality Monitor Frontend - React Setup Guide

-This guide is for beginners (noobs) to set up a React frontend server for the Water Quality Monitor project.
+This guide is a beginner's guide to set up a React frontend server for the Water Quality Monitor project.
 We'll use Tailwind CSS for styling.
 Follow these steps carefully!

 ## Prerequisites
 Before starting, make sure you have these installed on your computer: